ganesshkumar/service-fabric-stateless-secure-remoting/README.md

  * RemoteService - Stateless service which implements a Service interface defined in WebService
  * WebService - Stateless service that consumes the RemoteService through Service Fabric remoting

+ The configuration for secure remoting are read implicitly from the `TransportSettings` section of the Settings.xml in both WebService and Remote Service.
+ The code has been tested in Service Fabric cluster with multiple nodetype as well.